An Overview of Club Fitting

 Major factor on distance, accuracy, trajectory, backspin, feel and overall scoring potential.
 Traditional set make ups or manufacturer set make ups don’t fit everyone.
 Besides having individual clubs fit to your specs, set make up is the easiest way to improve a player’s score.

 Major factor on feel.
 Medium on distance and accuracy.
-Helps keep proper tempo and encourage proper release. (see Misconceptions) As a general guide line I will use the stiffest shaft that produces the desired trajectory, spin and feel.
+Helps keep proper tempo and encourage proper release. (see Misconceptions) As a general guide line we will use the stiffest shaft that produces the desired trajectory, spin and feel.

 Major factor on accuracy.
 Relates to sidespin.
 Can help mitigate slices and hooks.
 Very overlooked specification due to the golfing publics’ infatuation with shafts.
 Face angle is one of golf’s great illusions.
 It is easy to be fooled by face angle perception when the driver is in the address position.
 A club that looks square may in fact be open when measured in a face angle jig.
 A club that looks a couple of degrees closed will probably measure square.
 This perception has become harder to overcome as driver heads have increased in volume.
 Clever use of paint lines is common to combat this phenomenon.